kiran/kiranbot/content/post/2016-07-27-punch-cards.md

 [^2]: A nitpick: not all automated looms allow independent control of every warp end.
 Dobby looms, which appeared about 40 years after the Jacquard device, control groups of threads attached to shafts.
 Jacquard devices have more shafts than Dobby looms, but don't always allow for control of _every_ thread.
 [This explanation](http://blog.guilfordofmaine.com/dobby-vs.-jacquard.-a-tale-of-two-looms) differentiates between Dobby looms and Jacquard looms, and includes pretty gifs!
 [^3]: The U.S. Census Bureau describes the [tabulation and processing of the 1880s census](https://www.census.gov/history/www/innovations/technology/tabulation_and_processing.html)
-[^4]: The weft on the end should be looped over, making the selvege, but drawing convincing curved shapes isn't Google Drawing's forte.
+[^4]: An accuracy apology: The weft on the end should be looped over, making the selvege, but drawing convincing curved shapes isn't Google Drawing's forte.